flythereddflagg/flythereddflagg.github.io/python_book/docs/15-Errors-Exceptions-and-Bugs.md

 #### Logic errors

-*When it's not Python it's you.
+*When it's not Python, it's you.
 You are not doing what you think you are doing*

 Did you notice that I put the wrong comparison operator on the line that says `if fav_number < 3.14`?
 You should have realized that the wrong operator was being used and switched it for `>`.
 This is an example of a logic error, the hardest kind of error to detect and fix.
 This is mainly because Python has no idea anything is going wrong.
 Python is only executing the commands you gave it.
-If you give Python the wrong commands you cannot expect it to give you the right result.Later on, you will get a chance to make and fix your own logic errors.
+If you give Python the wrong commands you cannot expect it to give you the right result.
+Later on, you will get a chance to make and fix your own logic errors.

 #### User Errors

-*You were not prepared for the tidal wave of junk coming your way.*
+*You were not prepared for the tidal wave of garbage coming your way.*

 Users are stupid.
 Repeat that 3 times.
 Get it tattooed on your forehead.
+Engrave it in your tomb stone.
+Of course, we all  know that *you* are not the stupid one here.
+You are just the detective solving a mystery where you are also both murderer and victim.

-Engrave it in your grave stone.
-One thing to always remember about using the `input` function is that when you put that in your code you are asking for your program to be abused.
+One thing to always remember about using the `input` function is that when you allow user input, you are asking for your program to be abused.
 You must be ready to handle the situation whatever that may be.
 A few examples are when you want a number but the user gives you letters or when you want a certain word but the users gives you that word misspelled.
+(You may have run into this in the last section when you misspelled a farmer's name.
+How did we deal with bad user input in that case?)

 With all that said, we will cover how to deal with bad user input in later lessons.
-But for now just understand that you have no guarantee what your user will provide as input.
+But for now just understand that you have no guarantee what your user will provide as input and you must be able to deal with bad user input.
 We saw this in the output for `errors.py` when the user input `23d` for their favorite number.
 The error happened when Python tried to turn the the string `"23d"`  into a number.
 Python didn't know what to do with it and threw an exception.

 ### Bugs and debugging

 There is a story that you can read in detail [here](https://en.wikipedia.org/wiki/Software_bug#Etymology).
 The story goes that in one of the earliest computers a system failure occurred when a moth got stuck inside the computer.
-Since then, the terms "bugs" and "debugging" are a catch-all terms for exceptions and logic errors in a program and the process of identifying and fixing these errors respectively.
+Since then, the terms "bugs" and "debugging" are a catch-all terms for various kinds of errors in a program and the process of identifying and fixing these errors.
 Much of what programmers do involves debugging programs.

-As I noted above, the hardest thing to fix is logic errors.
-Later, we will go much more into detail about debugging such errors.
+As noted above, the hardest thing to fix is logic errors.
+Later, we will go into more detail about debugging such errors.
 However for the purposes of lesson, the above strategy of running and fixing until all the errors disappear is sufficient.
 Just note for now that this is not the only way nor necessarily the best way of debugging.

 ## Hone Your Skills